Abiola010/Business-Optimization-With-Microsoft-Power-Platform/README.md

 ### **Implementation Breakdown:**

 #### **1️⃣ Power Pages – Customer Order Interface**
-- Designed a **power pages** where customers can place orders without needing a company account.
+- Designed a **website with power pages** where customers can place orders.
 - Integrated with **Dataverse** to store order details securely.
-- Embedded within the company's website for seamless access.

 #### **2️⃣ Power Automate – Automating Order Processing**
 - When a new order is submitted, an **automated flow**:
   - Sends a confirmation email to the customer.
-  - Notifies the sales and inventory teams via Microsoft Teams.
+  - Notifies the sales and inventory teams via Microsoft Teams/ outlook.
   - Updates the inventory management system in real time.

 #### **3️⃣ Power BI – Reporting & Analytics**